soccertrack/funfacts/README.md

   .catch((error) => console.error('Promise rejected:', error));
 ```

-### 23. What happen when we await Promise(), how does javascript resume.
+### 25. What happen when we await Promise(), how does javascript resume.
 Javascript is single threaded.
 When awaiting a promise, Javascript won't run the next line until promise is fulfilled.
-When encountering an await statement, the JavaScript engine registers a continuation to be executed once the awaited Promise settles.
-Once the Promise settles, the registered continuation is added to the Javascript task queue.
-The JavaScript event loop checks the Javascript task queue and, if not empty, processes the tasks in the order they were added.
-The registered continuation (the code after the await statement) is executed.
+When encountering an await statement:

+- JavaScript engine registers a continuation to be executed once the awaited Promise settles.
+- Once the Promise settles, the registered continuation is added to the Javascript task queue.
+- JavaScript event loop checks the Javascript task queue and, if not empty, processes the tasks in the order they were added.
+- The registered continuation (the code after the await statement) is executed.

 ```javascript
 console.log('calling await');